AnilKumar3494/candy-store/README.md

 <img src="./readmeimages/profileediting.png" alt="Profile Editing" width="400" />

 Once the user updates the information and clicks save, the info will be modified on the Profile page.
+This is done using 'local storage'

 Updated Profile Screen: